Ferrari SF70H: European rounds and Canada

-After an appalling weekend in Silverstone, Ferrari looked to be struggling during Friday practice in Hungary, however both cars looked dominant on Saturday with Vettel scoring pole position from Räikkönen and being half a second quicker than Bottas and seven-tenths faster than Hamilton despite Mercedes holding a 0.5–0.7 seconds advantage over Ferrari in qualifying trim.
-On Sunday morning however Vettel's car developed a hydraulic problem which had to be rectified quickly before the race began.
-As the race began it was apparent that Ferrari had the quickest car on circuit however Vettel's pace started dropping after the initial stint.
+After an appalling weekend in Silverstone, Ferrari looked to be struggling during Friday practice in Hungary; however both cars looked dominant on Saturday with Vettel scoring pole position from Räikkönen and being half a second quicker than Bottas and seven-tenths faster than Hamilton despite Mercedes holding a 0.5–0.7 seconds advantage over Ferrari in qualifying trim.
+On Sunday morning, Vettel's car developed a hydraulic problem which had to be rectified quickly before the race began.
+As the race began, it was apparent that Ferrari had the quickest car on circuit, although Vettel's pace started dropping after the initial stint.
 This was due to a steering wheel issues which occurred before the race began (media suspecting it was due to the quick hydraulic fix Ferrari did) which meant that Vettel was holding up Räikkönen but was allowing the Mercedes to close in on the Ferraris.
-Despite this however Vettel won the race from Räikkönen and was 12.462 seconds ahead of Bottas in 3rd place.
-As a result of this, Ferrari were 2nd in the Constructors' Championship, 39 points behind Mercedes, but Vettel was leading the Drivers' Championship by 14 points ahead of Hamilton going into the summer break with Bottas 33 points behind in 3rd and Räikkönen in 5th place 86 points behind Vettel.
+Despite this, Vettel won the race from Räikkönen and was 12.462 seconds ahead of Bottas in 3rd place.
+As a result of this, Ferrari were 2nd in the Constructors' Championship, 39 points behind Mercedes, while Vettel was leading the Drivers' Championship by 14 points ahead of Hamilton going into the summer break with Bottas 33 points behind in 3rd and Räikkönen in 5th place 86 points behind Vettel.